Can a startup out of Boston convince the workforce to use data encryption software to safeguard information?

 Considering all this, Culler said businesses are right to see encryption as "a solid piece of security policy," but one that needs to be considered as part of an enterprise-wide program that addresses where it's really needed based on cost, complexity and risk.

 Battat acknowledged that PreVeil's technology is not a panacea.
 It will not prevent someone from accessing information on a lost or stolen device that's not protected by passwords, access controls and the like.
 And it doesn't prevent users from forgoing the use of its encryption technology.
-Still, the PreVeil team is convinced there is huge upside in encryption technology that's easy to use.
+Still, the PreVeil team is convinced there is huge upside in encryption software that's easy to use.